Faeryn/OutwardVisibleInBackground/README.md

 # Visible In Background

+### WARNING: This mod is obsolete now, the functionality it provides is part of the Definitive Edition (You can still use it for vanilla Outward)

 A small mod that makes the game visible even when it's not focused (for multi-monitor setups).
 It requires Borderless window mode (does not work in Fullscreen).
 Special thanks to **Sinai** for showing me the asset patcher solution.